-What an EARTH DAY 2019 TEACH-IN can accomplish Working within your community to develop the knowledge and skills to make a difference-otherwise known as Collective Civic Action-is needed to make real, lasting progress for our own well-being and for the environment.
-Holding a teach-in for your community will both educate others on the impact species loss is having globally and provide your community members with the tools they need to make a personal commitment to protect other species, and advocate for practices and policies that safeguard the local environment and their own well-being.
-Together, these actions will add up to substantive and lasting progress on a national and global scale, and will ensure the survival of all living things on the planet.
-The goal of an Earth Day 2019 Teach-In is to educate the members of your community about protecting our species, how the problem of species loss impacts the local area, the country and the world, and empower and mobilize your community to take informed civic action to protect our species.
+What an EARTH DAY 2018 TEACH-IN can accomplish Working within your community to develop the knowledge and skills to make a difference-otherwise known as Collective Civic Action-is needed to make real, lasting progress for our own wellbeing and for the environment.
+Holding a teach-in for your community will both educate others on the impact that plastic pollution is having globally, and provide your community members with the tools they need to make a personal commitment to reduce plastic pollution, and advocate for practices and policies that safeguard the local environment and their own wellbeing.
+Together, these actions will add up to substantive and lasting progress on a national and global scale.
+The goal of an Earth Day 2018 Teach-In is to educate the members of your community about plastic pollution, how this problem impacts the local area, the country and the world, and empower and mobilize your community to take informed civic action to end plastic pollution.
 At the end of a successful teach-in, your audience should walk away committed to being involved and taking personal action.
-As you read through this toolkit, think about the unique ways your community can accomplish these three objectives: Get informed about species loss and its impact on their own community, the country, and the world.
-Promote the internalization of concepts and values associated with species conservation and the understanding that all species have intrinsic value.
-Empower your community with the civic engagement skills necessary to take action to help protect our species.
-Protect Our Species Teach-In Toolkit
+As you read through this toolkit, think about the unique ways your community can accomplish these three objectives: Get informed about plastic pollution and its impact on their own community, the country and the world.
+Promote internalization of concepts and environmental values associated to the problem of plastic pollution.
+Empower your community with the civic engagement skills necessary to take action to help end plastic pollution.

 Teach-In Preparation

 FORMING AN ORGANIZING COMMITTEE

 RECRUITING PROGRAM SPEAKERS

 SELECTING A MODERATOR

-3

 CREATING AN AGENDA

 COMMUNITY OUTREACH

 PRE-EVENT LOGISTICS